 We see that, in general, the output jitter UIRMS decreases gradually with the input SNR increasing.
-However, the positive quarter rate automatic (p-a/4) has some irregularities.
+However, the positive at quarter rate (p-a/4) has some irregularities.

-For high SNR, the four synchronizer jitter curves tend to be similar.
+For prefilter $B1=\infty$ , for high SNR, the four synchronizer jitter curves tend to be similar.
 However, for low SNR, the manual versions (b-m, p-m/4) are significantly better than the automatic versions (b-a, p-a/4), the both transitions at rate manual (b-m) is slightly the best.
-Also, for an intermediate SNR (SNR \cong 16), the positive transitions quarter rate automatic (p-a/4) has a very significant jitter perturbation, due to some losses of synchronism.
+Also, for an intermediate SNR (SNR $\cong$ 16), the positive transitions at quarter rate automatic (p-a/4) has a very significant jitter perturbation, due to some losses of synchronism.